Why Your Baby Should Play on the Floor

 In order to allow this motor progression to take place, we have to give baby’s body some space.
 The open floor is quite literally the only place we can put baby that will give them the freedom to move around, explore their bodies, signal those reflexes, and begin naturally meeting motor milestones.
 Yes, quite literally, the floor does this.

 So, the good news is: you don’t need much.
 Literally just the floor!
+You can lay baby in a play gym or on a blanket.
 A playpen can help give baby a place on the floor, and you can use a few other toys and motivators to help baby want to move.
 But, it’s pretty simple!
 As soon as baby is born and at home with you, you can start laying baby in these positions to help kick off their motor development:

 Tummy Time

 Placing baby directly on their stomach during wake windows is one of the most important play positions for baby.
 Tummy time helps to strengthen baby’s head, neck, shoulders, arms, and core muscles in order to help them prepare for rolling, sitting, and crawling.
-For more information and ideas surrounding tummy time, check out the Tummy Time blog post and My Baby Hates Tummy Time blog post.
+For more information and ideas surrounding tummy time, check out our information paced Tummy Time blog post, and the My Baby Hates Tummy Time blog post if you’re noticing tummy time isn’t pleasant!

-The back isn’t bad either!
+Laying baby on their back to play isn’t bad either!
 There are many benefits for baby when they are laying with their backs directly on the floor or play mat.

 During their first few months, baby is using all of their muscles and attention to tolerate and maintain that tummy time positioning that there isn’t time to work on much else while on their bellies.
 That is why we roll them over to their backs, to let other body parts have a turn to move and develop (and to give them a break from working so hard!).